ixartz/Next-js-Boilerplate/README.md

 cd my-project-name
 npm install
 ```

+For your information, all dependencies are updated every month.

 Then, you can run the project locally in development mode with live reload by executing: